hanniepn/House-Prices-Prediction-/README.md

 With 79 explanatory variables describing (almost) every aspect of residential homes in Ames, Iowa, this project is to predict the final price of each home.

+## Goal

-Goal: It is a job to predict the sales price for each house.
+It is a job to predict the sales price for each house.
 For each Id in the test set, I will predict the value of the SalePrice variable.